AshokKumarReddyNaguri24/Automating_ISP_Infrastructure_Deployment/README.md

 - Integrating a **centralized database** (PostgreSQL / TimescaleDB) to store logs, routes and Ansible run metadata.
 - Introducing an **AI-driven analytics layer** to correlate network changes, detect anomalies and suggest configuration optimizations automatically.

-This will transform the lab into a mini-**AI-assisted Network Operations Center (NOC)** — where Ansible automation meets intelligent observability.
+This will transform the lab into a mini **AI-assisted Network Operations Center (NOC)** — where Ansible automation meets intelligent observability.

 ---